cvlmtg/monarc/docs/usage.md

-# Using MONARC
+# Using MONARC 🦋

-Like with any state management solution, we have different bits to create before we can use our application.
-However those bits should be already familiar if you have ever used Flux or Redux.

-This brief document assumes you already have used one of that frameworks or that you are at least familiar with the underlying concepts.
+Like any state management solution, we have different bits to create before we can use our application.
+This brief document assumes you already have used some state management frameworks or that you are at least familiar with the underlying concepts.

 ## Reducer